 This subtitle may be cited as the “Local Rent Supplement Voucher Prioritization Act of 2024”.

 Sec.
-2172. (a) In Fiscal Year 2025, the District of Columbia Housing Authority (“Housing Authority”) shall allocate 64 tenant-based rent supplement program vouchers, established pursuant to section 26c of the District of Columbia Housing Authority Act, effective March 2, 2007 (D.C.
+2172. (a) In Fiscal Year 2025, the District of Columbia Housing Authority (“Housing Authority”) shall allocate 126 tenant-based rent supplement program vouchers, issued pursuant to section 26c of the District of Columbia Housing Authority Act, effective March 2, 2007 (D.C.
 Law 16-192; D.C.
 Official Code § 6-228), to families who have been exited from the Rapid Re-Housing program in Fiscal Year 2024.

 (b) The Housing Authority shall give priority under subsection (a) of this section to those families who were participating in the Rapid Re-Housing program the longest.